krb5/krb5/doc/admin/otp.rst

 used in the User-Name attribute of the RADIUS packet.
 The strip_realm parameter controls whether the principal is forwarded with or without the realm portion.

+If an indicator field is present, tickets issued using this token type will be annotated with the specified authentication indicator (see :ref:`auth_indicator`).
+This key may be specified multiple times to add multiple indicators.

 The default token type